-The accident record shows that severe hand and arm injury is common when using short excavation tools.
-Injuries are worst when the tool is short and used vertically.
+The accident record shows that severe hand and arm injury is common when using short excavation tools and that the injuries are worst when the tool is both short and used vertically.
 When the tool breaks apart, parts have struck the deminers in the chest, upper arm and face.
-Deminers have died from injuries sustained from parts of their hand-tool in AP blast mine accidents (so the hand-tool turned the blast mine into a far more hazardous metal fragmentation mine).
+Deminers have died from injuries sustained from parts of their hand tool in AP blast mine accidents (so the tool turned the blast mine into a far more hazardous metal fragmentation mine).

 • are easiest to use at a low angle to the ground;

 • stay in one piece in a blast event;

 • are long enough to keep the user’s hand at least 30cm from the blast; and

 • incorporate a flexible blast shield whenever possible.

 The picture above shows a left hand.
 Many deminers use two-hands on their excavation tool.
 Purpose made two-handed tools can protect both hands.
 It is critical that all excavation tools are used in the appropriate way.

 Some purpose-made demining hand-tools are made using expensive hard-metals and complex fabrication.
 These can add to the risk of injury in an AP mine blast because complex construction can separate and hard materials can shatter.